Crush at Kabul airport kills 7 as Afghans try to flee

 The U.S. Embassy, which has relocated to the military side of the airport, has told American citizens and others not to come to the airport until they receive precise instructions.

-President Joe Biden has vowed to bring home all Americans from Afghanistan and to evacuate Afghans who aided the U.S. war effort.
+Biden has vowed to bring home all Americans from Afghanistan and to evacuate Afghans who aided the U.S. war effort.
 U.S. military helicopters have been used to collect 169 Americans from outside the airport.
+Tens of thousands of Americans and others are still hoping to fly out.

 There also have been concerns about a potential attack on the airport by a local Islamic State affiliate.
 U.S. military planes have been executing corkscrew landings, and other aircraft have fired flares upon takeoff, measures used to prevent missile attacks.